gupta-himanshu/scala-for-beginners/Important-Points.md

 46. `break` and `breakable` aren’t actually keywords; they’re methods in `scala.util.control.Breaks`.
 In Scala 2.10, the `break` method is declared as follows to throw an instance of a `BreakControl` exception when it’s called.

+47. In Scala there is no special ternary operator.